-6. Damage Placement POP.
-When no more damage can be prevented, put 1 damage counter on the defending unit for each 1 damage that wasn't prevented.
-If damage equals or exceeds the defending unit's health, you may play effects

-- that affect the unit discard, such as damage counter removal or putting the unit into another zone instead of discarding it.
-(Dark Side first.) - 7.
+- 6. Damage Placement POP.
+When both players pass in a row in the Damage Prevention POP, put 1 damage counter on the defending unit for each 1 damage that wasn't prevented.
+Then if the number of damage counters equals or exceeds the defending unit's health, players may play effects that affect the unit discard, (example: replacement effects such as damage counter removal or putting the unit into another zone instead of discarding it when a unit "would be discarded") (Dark Side first.) - 7.
 Unit Discard POP.
 When the damage equals or exceeds the unit's health and no effect is played to affect it, discard it.
 Then you may play effects that resolve upon its discard. - 8.
 Attack End POP.
-Whether the unit is discarded by damage or not, then your opponent may fulfill any effects waiting for resolution, (such as Retaliate) and then apply effects that trigger "when the attack ends".
+Whether the unit is discarded by damage or not, then your opponent may fulfil any effects waiting for resolution, (such as Retaliate) and then apply effects that trigger "when the attack ends".
 (Dark Side first.)